15 Resources to Help Divorced Mothers Get Back on Their Feet

-Financial Assistance for Divorced Moms
+Financial Assistance Resources for Divorced Moms

 • Pension Rights Center: Through this group, newly divorced moms can determine their rights to their ex-spouse's pension plan.
 The group discusses the federal and state laws that apply to the mother's situation.